Enrico Marone Cinzano: Early life

-Marone Cinzano was born to Count Alberto Paolo Marone Cinzano who died in 1989 in a car crash on his way to visiting King Juan Carlos of Spain and Cristina Marone Cinzano, (born Countess Camerana).
-He attended boarding school at Aiglon College and Mount Kelly School, a military academy in the UK.
-Sub-sequentially, he graduated with a BS business administration at Babson College, Massachusetts.
+Marone Cinzano was born to Count Alberto Paolo Marone Cinzano who died in 1989 in a car crash on his way to visit King Juan Carlos of Spain and Cristina Marone Cinzano, (born Countess Camerana).
+He attended boarding school at Aiglon College and Mount Kelly School, a private school in the UK.
+Subsequently, he graduated with a BS business administration at Babson College, Massachusetts.
 He then worked in advertising, banking, and became a real-estate developer, before co-founding the environmentally friendly fashion company Project Alabama in the year 2000, which he sold in 2010.
 Project Alabama's accolades include winner of the 2003 Ecco Domani award and runner up for the 2005 CFDA award.